zalando/skipper/docs/operation/operation.md

     -serve-host-metrics
-        enables reporting total serve time metrics for each host
+        enables reporting total serve time metrics for each host -serve-route-metrics
+        enables reporting total serve time metrics for each route

-This will make sure you will get stats for each "Host" header as "timers":
+This will make sure you will get stats for each "Host" header or the route name as "timers".
+The following is an example for `-serve-host-metrics`:

     "timers": {
       "skipper.servehost.app1_example_com.GET.200": {